 - Inability to tolerate overstimulation such as ordinary crowd noises in public places

 For these reasons, the diagnosis and prognosis of your condition may require assistance from specialists such as neuropsychologists.
-A personal injury claim or lawsuit can tap into financial resources that can help you cope with the challenges of living as a head injury survivor.
+We can help you obtain financial resources that can help you cope with those challenges.

 Lawyers at Paris & Chaikin, PLLC, are prepared to evaluate, investigate and advocate on your behalf.
 Our law firm includes board of director members of the New York State Trial Lawyers Association, the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.

 Free Consultations For Traumatic Brain Injury Sufferers | No Recovery, No Fees

 Paris & Chaikin, PLLC, in Manhattan invites your inquiry.
 Call our New York City office at 212-742-0476 or contact us online through this website.
 Our New York City attorneys for brain injuries represent accident victims on a contingency basis in most cases.*

 Se habla español.